aws/aws-cdk/packages/aws-cdk-lib/cx-api/README.md

 When enabled, the default volume type of the EBS volume will be GP3.

-When this featuer flag is enabled, the default volume type of the EBS volume will be `EbsDeviceVolumeType.GENERAL_PURPOSE_SSD_GP3`
+When this feature flag is enabled, the default volume type of the EBS volume will be `EbsDeviceVolumeType.GENERAL_PURPOSE_SSD_GP3`

 _cdk.json_